flant/shell-operator/HOOKS.md

 `allowFailure` — if ‘true’, Shell-operator skips the hook execution errors.
 If ‘false’ or the parameter is not set, the hook is restarted after a 5 seconds delay in case of an error.

+`queue` — a name of a separate queue.
+It can be used to execute long-running hooks in parallel with other hooks.

+`includeSnapshotsFrom` — a list of names of `kubernetes` bindings.
+When specified, all monitored objects will be added to the binding context.

 ### kubernetes

 Run a hook on a Kubernetes object changes.